Blamechance/quartz/content/Digital-Cottage/Thoughts And Mental Snippets/How To Get Started - The Cult of Done.md

 **8. ==Laugh at perfection.
 It’s boring and keeps you from being done. ==**

 **9. People without dirty hands are wrong.
 Doing something makes you right.**
-- Don't allow people with uneducated opinions to sway your beliefs.
+- Don't allow people with uneducated perspectives to sway your beliefs.
 - Rather, place more value on the input of those who are where you want to be, or have done what you want to achieve.
 - Particularly so, if they have proven experience in repeating this success, and guiding others to this exact success.